 It is the universal language.
 For many, music is life.
 Music can make people feel emotions, establish memories, and lift their spirits.
 Music can create stress, but it can also relax a person and relieve stress.
 Music also changes the way the brain functions, causing people to feel happier, and affects people’s blood pressure, heart rate, and respiratory functions.
 Thus, music is a part of life, Music is the universal language, and it is something that unites people around the world.

-It is something many of us enjoy, whether you’re listening to music with your earphones or blasting it through your stereo.
+Music is something many of us enjoy, whether you’re listening to music with your earphones, blasting it through your stereo, or grabbing a ticket through websites like ticketsmarter.com and enjoying a live concert.
 It’s easy for us to assume that music exists only for our enjoyment, but have you ever stopped to consider what music is?
 Music is a feeling, and its definition is broad and complex.

 Music, while simple in form and relatable in purpose, is complex in the way that it connects people.
 Like language, music connects us as human beings.
 Whether we’re listening to our favorite tune or hitting the high notes on the piano, music is all around us and within us.